New costs for 2021

 Research Access Platform and downloading

-UK Biobank’s Research Access Platform – which is under development by DNAnexus and hosted on the AWS cloud – is scheduled to be operational for all UK Biobank researchers in Q4 2021.
+UK Biobank’s Research Access Platform – which was developed by DNAnexus and hosted on the AWS cloud – was launched for all UK Biobank researchers in Q4 2021.

 As indicated in the footnotes to the table, certain data will only be made available via the platform (i.e., whole exome and whole genome sequencing data) and some other data will be made available at no additional cost via the platform (i.e. Tier 2 data with no further fee beyond the Tier 1 charge; imaging data with no further fee beyond the Tier 2 charge).
 The restrictions on download for some data are being introduced as a function of both the size of the larger datasets and the more complex (post-GDPR) regulatory regime which may apply to certain types of data, whether de-identified or not.